-Britain is an island, so we really have no shortage of beaches!
-And there are dozens of incredible options along the Dorset coast.
+There are dozens of incredible options all along the Dorset coast.
 If you want to get away from the crowds, I’ve rounded up a few alternative beaches in the local area that are usually a fair bit quieter than Bournemouth.

 Before I go on, I just want to add a personal plea.
-I walked the coastal path above Durdle Door last week, and although I was pleased to see social distancing measures in place, I was devastated by how much litter was floating around both on the beach and the cliff path.
+After a busy day at the beach, the sands are often left covered in litter.
 This not only ruins a natural beauty spot, but it’s also dangerous for local wildlife and marine life.
-So if you are visiting, please be considerate.
-If there’s no bin or the bins are full, TAKE YOUR LITTER HOME.
+So if you are visiting, please be considerate and take your litter home.

 Map of Beaches Near Bournemouth